hyper096/hyper096/README.md

-# Main
+# Hey there!

-- 👋 Hi, I’m Hyper
+- 👋 My name is Hyper
-- 😃 I like to play Brawl Stars & I LOVE tech
+- 😃 I'm a tech enthusiast
-- 👀 I’m interested in Web Developing and Programming
+- 👀 I'm interested in programming
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I'm currently learning Python